 Have your say

-We are keen to hear from you if you live in Lambeth, especially if our proposals might affect you.
+During the consultation period we made efforts to hear from people living in Lambeth, especially if our proposals might affect them.

-How much you agree or disagree with of our proposals to:
+- How much people agreed or disagreed with of our proposals to:

-Any specific concerns you have about our proposals
+- Any specific concerns people had about our proposals

-- write to us at Prescribing Views, NHS Lambeth CCG, 1 Lower Marsh, London SE1 7NT
+- writing to us at Prescribing Views, NHS Lambeth CCG, 1 Lower Marsh, London SE1 7NT

-- attend a Patient Participation Group meeting at your GP practice – ask at reception when the next one is
+- attending a Patient Participation Group meeting at Lambeth GP practices – we suggested patients ask at reception when the next one was

-- invite us to come and speak to members of your local group
+- inviting us to come and speak to members of their local group

-We have a Public Forum before each Governing Body meeting, where any member of the public may ask questions on any topic.
-The next one is on 3 May.
+We hold a Public Forum before each Governing Body meeting, where any member of the public may ask questions on any topic.
+People were also advised they could come to ask us about our proposals at our 3 May session.
 You can find details here.

-We expect to reach a decision on 5 July 2017 at a meeting of our Governing Body.
-This meeting takes place in public and you are welcome to attend.
+We reached a decision on 5 July 2017 at a meeting in public of our Governing Body.
 You can find details here.